 Consequences of Breaching Work Restrictions

-The consequences of violating UK student visa work rules are severe:
+The consequences of violating UK Student visa work rules are severe:

-- Removal from UK: You may be required to leave the country
+- Removal from UK: You may be required to leave the country at short notice

 Volunteering vs Voluntary Work

-Requirements to Switch to Skilled Worker
+Requirements to Switch to Skilled Worker (2026)

 - Certificate of Sponsorship: Obtain a valid CoS from a licensed sponsor

-- English language: Already satisfied if you completed your degree in English
+- English language: Already satisfied if you completed your degree in English at a UK institution

 - Application timing: Apply while your Student visa remains valid